Guyazulay2/AWS-Automation/README.md

+Write in the command line : aws configure

+And it will show you that

-To get services put your :
+To get services put your

     aws_access_key_id = xxxxxxxxxxxxxxxxxxxxxxxx